 On Saturday May 22, 1993, I attended a speech at Prince George's Community College in Largo, Maryland.
 The occasion was the spring gathering for the Bob Davis Chapter of the Society for American Baseball Research (SABR).
 The speaker was Clara (Schillace) Donahoe, a former player in the All-American Girls Professional Baseball League (AAGPBL) from 1943-1954.

-There were three central themes of Ms. Donahoe's speech.
+There were three central themes of Ms Donahoe's speech.
 First, she told of her baseball experiences.
 Second, she imparted wisdom about life in general.
-Thirdly, she told of her work as consultant for the film "A League of their Own."
-As SABR always tries to feature a former ballplayer, Ms. Donahoe was the main speaker for the occasion.
+Thirdly, she told of her work as a consultant for the film "A League of their Own."
+As SABR always tries to feature a former ballplayer, Ms Donahoe was the main speaker for the occasion.
 Other speakers included writers Bruce Adelson and William Mead, and an apprentice umpire who had just returned from his first minor league job.
-Neither were as lively or as spirited as Ms. Donahoe.
+Neither were as lively or as spirited as Ms Donahoe.

 SABR is a six thousand member organization devoted to the research, history and discussion of baseball.
 The club meats twice each year, in the spring and fall, to listen to speeches, attend games, and share their passion for America's National Pastime.

 Note: Author J. Thomas Hetrick is a SABR member and 19th-century baseball historian.
 He is the author of Misfits!
 Baseball's Worst Ever Team and Chris Von der Ahe and the St. Louis Browns.